Moora Residential College provides boarding accommodation to country students while they attend Central Midlands Senior High School.

 For over 40 years, the College has provided high quality care.
 It has an excellent reputation and consistently receives rave reviews from parents in independent surveys.
 We are known for creating a caring environment for our students, providing delicious and healthy food, communicating well with parents, and organising fun activities for students.

-We currently have 32 students boarding at Moora Residential College.
-They come from pastoral areas and coastal communities such as Jurien Bay and Lancelin.
+We currently have 41 students boarding at Moora Residential College.
+Many come from pastoral areas and coastal communities such as Jurien Bay and Lancelin, while some come from as far as Marble Bar.
 Being from small communities, they enjoy living in a country town with a welcoming community and strong country values.

-Whilst at the college, they attend Central Midland Senior High School from Years 7 to 12.
+Whilst at the college, they attend Central Midlands Senior High School from Years 7 to 12.

 We also have an office manager, cooks, cleaners and a grounds person.